-Many parents may spend a bit of time worrying about how many times your child goes or is constipated.
-According to research there is 1-36% of children being constipated and is more prevalent in boys.
-If your child has constipation or poos in their pants past their developmental age, you might have come across the term ‘Encopresis’ or Soiling?
+Many parents may worry about how often their child goes or is constipated.
+According to research, 1-36% of children are constipated, which is more prevalent in boys.
+If your child has constipation or poos in their pants past their developmental age, you might have encountered the term ‘Encopresis’ or Soiling.

-Eric the Bowel and Bladder Charity define Encopresis as:
+Eric the Bowel and Bladder Charity defines Encopresis as:

-‘The passage of a normal poo in an inappropriate place’ – for example a child who chooses to do their poo behind the sofa.
+‘The passage of a normal poo in an inappropriate place’ – for example, a child who chooses to do their poo behind the sofa.
 It is not associated with constipation.
-Primary Encopresis is a name given to children never potty trained, Secondary Encopresis can be diagnosed following a trauma or constipation, soiling is an overall term for both.
+Primary Encopresis is a name given to children who have never been potty trained.
+Secondary encopresis can be diagnosed following trauma or constipation.
+Hence, soiling is a general term for both.

 What goes wrong in the body when we soil

-When children become severely constipated, often from withholding their stool, the walls of the rectum stretch.
-The ability of the external anal sphincter muscles to contract and keep stool in the rectum is overcome by the stretch of the enlarged rectum and stool then leaks out without the child knowing.
+When children become severely constipated, often from withholding their stool, the walls of the rectum stretch, and the ability of the external anal sphincter muscles to contract and keep the stool in the rectum is overcome by the stretch of the enlarged rectum, and stool then leaks out without the child knowing.

 What can help:

-1. This has to be a multi-faceted approach which includes your pediatrician or GP/school nurse.
-If your child is constipated then you will need to have a healthy diet, drink lots of water, exercise in combination with the medication that will make the stools softer.
-I know many parents stop this intermittently but it is important to take it regularly.
+1. This must be a multi-faceted approach that includes your paediatrician or GP/school nurse.
+If your child is constipated, you will need to have a healthy diet, drink lots of water, and exercise in combination with the medication to make the stools softer.
+Many parents stop this intermittently, but it is essential to take the medication regularly.

-2. Going to the toilet at a regular time helps too
+2. Going to the toilet regularly helps too.

-Your child will be feeling awful about this and sometimes scared too.
-Help them to feel safe by paying with sensory mediums such as paint, clay, and water.
-Your child will want to ignore this due to feelings of shame so try having a word for it.
+Your child will feel awful about this and sometimes be scared too.
+Please help them feel safe using sensory mediums such as paint, clay, and water.
+Your child will want to ignore the siling or constipation due to feelings of shame, so try having a word for it.
+For example, “sneaky poo”.

-4. Help them to overcome their fears about the bathroom and toilet.
-Make it a relaxing place, let them read a book or listen to music so they feel more relaxed.
-There are some great fun sheets from Eric here at https://www.eric.org.uk/fun-stuff
+Help them overcome their fears about the bathroom and toilet.
+Make it a relaxing place; let them read a book or listen to music, and feel more relaxed.
+There are some great fun sheets from Eric here at https://www.eric.org.uk/fun-stuff.

-6. Ensure you give your child a positive time with them independently.
+6. Make sure you give your child a positive time with them independently.

-I’ve worked with many children who soil can unconsciously want to be a baby and regress for you to care for them, so give them time.
-Special time each week regardless if they poo in their pants.
+I’ve worked with many children who unconsciously want to be a baby and regress to you to care for them, so give them time.
+Particular time each week, regardless of whether they poo in their pants.

-Remember it is not your fault or theirs and do seek help if you need support and I am happy to offer psychological support once your GP or Paediatrician has examined your child in the first instance, contact me here.
+Remember, it is not your fault or theirs, and seek help if you need support.
+I am happy to offer psychological support once your GP or Paediatrician has examined your child in the first instance; contact me here.